j5ik2o/thread-weaver/slide/presentation.md

 - Thread
     - Indicates a place to exchange Messages
 - Message
-    - A story written in some language言
+    - A hearsay written in some language
 ]
 .col-6[
 - Administrator